MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 ## Scale and configuration recommendations

 - For the best and most consistent latency for data traffic between the instances in the SAS cluster, make sure all VMs are created in the same [proximity placement group](/azure/virtual-machines/co-location).
-- Review the **General Tuning Guidance** section in the [Best Practices for Using SAS on Azure](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680).
+- Review the **General Tuning Guidance** section in [Best Practices for Using SAS on Azure](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680).
 - For optimal network bandwidth, enable [Accelerated Networking](/azure/virtual-network/accelerated-networking-how-it-works).

 ## RHEL distributions and NFS settings

 ### RHEL distributions

-Red Hat Enterprise Linux (RHEL) is the recommended distribution for running SAS 9 on Linux.
+RHEL is the recommended distribution for running SAS 9 on Linux.
 Each kernel supported by Red Hat has its own NFS bandwidth constraints.

 For specifics about running SAS on Azure, see [Best Practices for Using SAS on Azure](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680).